Geodefi/geonius/docs/deep_dive.md

 Triggered when a new validator is proposed.

-Only functions to update the validator on the database when it is detected on the beacon chain.
+Just updates the validator on the database, when the deposit is processed by the beacon chain.

 ### Stake Daemon